 - Click Settings > General > Reset > Erase All Content and Settings

 They will be asked for the Apple ID and password to do this

-If they can’t unlock the device then this is a big issue.
-If they are unable to erase everything because they don’t know the Apple ID and password this should also make you concerned.
+If they can’t unlock the iPhone or iPad then this is a big issue.
+If they are unable to erase everything because they don’t know the device’s password this should also make you concerned.

 Do not pay for the product until it is properly erased and unlocked.
 If you do, then you may be stuck with a device that you have to pay to unlock yourself.

 If you are buying at a distance ask them to make a video showing the above.
 This is fairly easy to do and shouldn’t raise an objection from a reputable seller.